sampsyo/autolink.vim/README.md

 To do this with your browser's foremost tab instead, type ``<leader>ab`` (the *b* is for *browser*).

+## Bonus: Open a Search

+Sometimes, you aren't feeling lucky.
+To open the current link's keys as Google search terms, type `\as` for *auto-search*.
+You can then click the result you want and flip back to `\ab` to insert the page you find.

 # Installing

 The plugin requires vim to be built with Python bindings.